googlefonts/VTT-Deficiencies/README.md

 VisualTrueType 6.35 includes support to handle all aspects of hinting Variable fonts.
 There are however areas where the code output from the autohinter does not work optimally.
 There is also very limited support in the Autohinter for any comprehensive solutions for hinting complex script fonts.

 The following notes are intended to open up discussion among the wider type community as well as to serve as pointers for any future open source development work on the VTT Autohinter.
 The areas discussed below regarding hinting variable fonts, are where I spend the most time, both refining the code and checking for consistent and reliable code output.
-The eventual goal is to achieve a greater level of consistency, and global support for scripts other than latin, as well as correctness and confidence in the Autohinter code output, resulting in less time spent making manual adjustments.
+The eventual goal is to achieve a greater level of consistency, and global support for scripts other than Latin, as well as correctness and confidence in the Autohinter code output, resulting in less time spent making manual adjustments.
 The notes are broken out into a few rough categories.

-**1. Existing bugs or unexpected behaviours while using VTT 6.35**
+**1. Existing bugs or unexpected behaviours while using VTT 6.35, and suggested ideas for improvements**

-**2. Ideas, and code for future hinting of Variable fonts**
+**2. Ideas, and code for future hinting of Variable fonts.
+These ideas are currently supported but need full development work and testing, to refine, and fit into the autohinter and hinting workflow**

+_- Addition of Global deltas to cvt’s for variation instances or ranges_

+_- Function to centre middle bars_

 _These ideas will require full discussion, development work and full testing.
 Once fully developed, and tested, they can be documented and made available for use in hinting Variable fonts.
 These ideas discussed specifically referecne hinting variable fonts._

-**3. Currently supported but needs development work and testing, to refine, and fit into the current hinting workflow**

-_- Addition of Global deltas to cvt’s for variation instances or ranges_

-_- Function to centre middle bars_

-**4. Future ideas for VTT autohinter development work**
+**3. Future ideas for VTT autohinter development work**

+... support in the autohinter for scripts other than Latin

-**5. New ideas for approaches to hinting for modern rendering environments**
+**4. New ideas for approaches to hinting for modern rendering environments**

 *All notes are based on the publicly available current version of Visual TrueType 6.35, running on Surface Laptop  / Windows 11

-## Bugs / Suggestions
+## 1. Bugs / Suggestions

+_Bugs and suggestions for improvements to the VTT GUI and Autohinter_

 **Bug: Compile VTT talk via menu option, not working**